stuible/q5-site/content/work/vocational-advantage.md

 when: Summer 2021
 link: https://www.vocationaladvantage.ca/
 hero: hero.jpg
-seo: Learn about how Q5 brought authenticity and authority to a career counseller's brand
+seo: Learn about how Q5 brought authenticity and authority to a career counsellor's brand
-summary: Learn about how Q5 brought authenticity and authority to a career counseller's brand
+summary: Learn about how Q5 brought authenticity and authority to a career counsellor's brand
 tags:
     - Branding
     - Graphic Design